Changissnz/goals/README.md

 already reached its apex is measurements
 of adult usage, and the record of
 technological leaps made in the social
 media industry.
-Those measurements,
+These measurements,
-which excludes artificial intelligence
+which exclude artificial intelligence
 developments that are not exclusively
 pioneered by social media giants,
 have stagnated, according to many